Abinet508/LinkedIn-Auto-Connect/README.md

 > make sure to update Chrome driver as soon as new update is available
  - Note that the Chrome driver must have same version as Chrome.
- - to view your Chrome version goto Chrome browser and in Click on about tab the you can view the version
+ - to view your Chrome version go to Chrome browser and in Click on about tab the you can view the version

  > add you email, password and profession  inside .env file inside Credentials folder